Progress through culture

 Dynamic visits to exhibitions encourage dialog with works of art, and provide tools for learning, raising interest and enjoyment of culture.

-We attend to groups with special needs
+We also cater for groups with special needs

 We facilitate audio-description contents to people with visual impairment, in the audio-guides of our exhibitions.
 People with hearing impairment can also ask for sign-guides in our galleries to enjoy guided visits to our exhibitions in Spanish sign language and Catalan sign language.